Punk subculture: Lifestyle and community

 Punks come from all culture and economic classes.
 Compared to some subcultures, punk ideology is much closer to gender equality.
 Although the punk subculture is mostly anti-racist, it is overwhelmingly white.
 However, members of other groups (such as African Americans, other black people, Latinos, and Asians) have contributed to the development of the subculture.
 Substance abuse has sometimes been a part of the punk scene, with the notable exception of the straight edge movement.
 Violence has also sometimes appeared in the punk subculture, but has been opposed by some subsets of the subculture, such as the pacifist strain anarcho-punk.

 Punks often form a local scene, which can have as few as half a dozen members in a small town, or as many as thousands of in a major city.
 A local scene usually has a small group of dedicated punks surrounded by a more casual periphery.
 A typical punk scene is made up of punk and hardcore bands, fans who attend concerts, protests, and other events, zine publishers, reviewers, and other writers, visual artists illustrating zines, and creating posters and album covers, show promoters, and people who work at music venues or independent record labels.
-Punk fans have also expanded as a lifestyle into older fans.
-Research on older punk fans shows that involvement often persists into adulthood through small-venue shows, festivals, and local social scenes.
+Punk communities also include older fans who have expanded punk into a lifestyle during adulthood.
+Research on older punk fans shows that involvement often persists into adulthood through small-venue shows, festivals, and local social scenes, acting almost as overseers of the genre.
+While the older fans stand to the side while younger fans mosh, they interact by sharing knowledge about punk and continuing the culture into adulthood.
+Although the visual indications of punk usually become less important to fans as they get older, punk turns into an ideology that shapes their world view.

 Squatting plays a role in many punk communities, providing shelter and other forms of support.
 Squats in abandoned or condemned housing, and communal "punk houses" often provide bands a place to stay while they are touring.
-Punk houses are often centered on certain political or personal ideologies.
+Punk houses are often centred on certain political or personal ideologies.
 It is not uncommon for a punk house to be anarchist, strictly straight-edge, or vegan.
 Punk houses serve as backdrops for local scenes; punk houses often provide overnight shelter to touring punk rock bands, and sometimes serve as a venue for shows.
 Bands or record labels sometimes form in a particular punk house.
 Many punk houses have associated punk zines that sometimes share the name of the house.
 There are some punk communes, such as Essex's Dial House.

 The Internet has been playing an increasingly large role in punk, specifically in the form of virtual communities and file sharing programs for trading music files.